CopernicusCodeCrafters/main/README.md

 After you have created the training polygons you can choose the hyperparamters ntree and mtry.
 You als can give a name to the model.
 The model will be saved as a .rds file in  docker folder /var/openeo/workspace
+## Upload of training polygons
+It its important that training polygons which are uploaded have a column/attribute "classification" and a column/attribute "object_id".
+Otherwise the application wont process the polygons correctly.

 ### Classification